 Citibank Australia doesn’t charge any fees of international money transfers (exchange rates will apply), but just double check with your American bank to see if they charge fees for receiving the money.
 The maximum amount you can transfer internationally is included in your daily transfer limit.

-With the Citibank plus account when overseas, if I use an ATM that has the Visa symbol there is no charge from citibank ?
+With the Citibank plus account when overseas, if I use an ATM that has the MasterCard symbol there is no charge from citibank ?
 Just a local ATM fee ?

-You need to use a Citibank (not Visa) branded ATM for fee-free withdrawals.
+You need to use a Citibank (not MasterCard) branded ATM for fee-free withdrawals.
 If you use a non-Citibank ATM, then a foreign ATM fee will most likely be charged.